tors42/chariot/README.md

 ## Use as Dependency

-The coordinates are `io.github.tors42:chariot:0.1.21`, so in a Maven project the following dependency can be added to the `pom.xml`:
+The latest version is compiled for Java 25, with the coordinates `io.github.tors42:chariot:0.1.21`, so in a Maven project the following dependency can be added to the `pom.xml`:

 ```xml
     <dependency>